Keeping the Right Clients

 Your client wants to know that you're interested in their business and are eager to work with them.
-In order to demonstrate this you can ask questions during the meeting, read up on them and the work they do and you can follow them on social media.
+In order to demonstrate this, you can ask questions during the meeting, read up on them and the work they do.
+You could even start following them on social media.
 This way you can show an understanding of the business and the industry they're in and you can show that you're willing to learn more information about the business so that you can better tailor the project to suit their needs.

 Remember that during meetings with the client, the closer you resemble an internal colleague the closer they'll be willing to work with you.

 When you're in a meeting with the client pay attention to what they want and make detailed notes.
-Also list all of the things that are a must" for the project, make sure that you include all the important details for these, also make a slightly less detailed list of the would be nice to have" items.
+Also, list all of the things that are a "must" for the project, make sure that you include all the important details for these, and make a slightly less detailed list of the nice to have" items.